blockchainsllc/in3-docs/docs/getting_started.md

 ### Direct API

-Incubed includes a light API, allowing the ability to not only use all RPC methods in a type-safe way but also sign transactions and call functions of a contract without the Web3 library.
+Incubed includes a API, allowing the ability to not only use all RPC methods in a type-safe way but also sign transactions and call functions of a contract without the Web3 library.

-For more details, see the [API doc](https://github.com/slockit/in3/blob/master/docs/api.md#type-api).
+For more details, see the [API doc](api-wasm.html#type-ethapi).

 ```js